No one tells you how difficult it can be to have a miscarriage.

 4. Wait for them to bring up trying again

-It will be on both of your minds, but your partner may still feel effects of the last pregnancy still and may not feel like she is not pregnant.
+It will be on both of your minds, but your partner may still feel the effects of the last pregnancy still and may not feel like she is not pregnant.

-Give your partner the time they need to grief and be at a place where they can open up their hearts and their bodies for another pregnancy.
+To support a partner after a miscarriage, give your partner the time they need to grief and be at a place where they can open up their hearts and their bodies for another pregnancy.
 Remember that your opinion counts too.

 5. Recognize that this miscarriage happened to you as well